 INSTRUMENTS

-To collect reliable and accurate data in a quantitative cross-sectional survey design, the researchers conducted data collection process by using a questionnaire that comprised 3 sections, namely A, B and C. Section A, to obtain an explanation of the demographics of the respondents.
-Meanwhile, Section B raised questions about sustainable leadership practices practised by headmasters in the schools from the perspective of teachers.
+To collect reliable and accurate data in a quantitative cross-sectional survey design, the researchers conducted data collection process by using a questionnaire that comprised 3 sections, namely A, B and C. Section A, to obtain demographicinformation of the respondents.
+Meanwhile, Section B had questions relating to sustainable leadership practices.
 Next, Section C aimed to obtain information on learning organization practices practiced by respondents in schools.
-All items contained in Section B and C in this questionnaire used the 5-point Likert scale measurement.
+All items contained in Section B and C in this questionnaire used the 5-point Likert rating scale.
 The 5-point Likert scale is well suited for measuring human attitudes (Cohen et al., 2018; Saldana et al., 2017; Magotra, et al., 2016).

 Section A of the questionnaire aimed to obtain personal information about the respondents who participated in this study.
 This column comprised 5 questions namely (a) gender, (b) age category (b) school location, (c) education level, (d) teaching experience.
 Section B of this questionnaire examined the headmasters’ sustainable leadership practices from the perspective of teachers in indigenous primary schools.
 The Sustainable Leadership Questionnaire (SLQ) developed by Hardie (2011) was adapted in this section.
 The questionnaire was constructed based on eight elements of sustainable leadership practices that needed to be adhered by headmasters as recommended by Fullan through the Eight Elements Model of Sustainable Leadership (Hardie, 2011).
 Section C of this questionnaire examined the learning organization practices of the teachers in indigenous primary schools.
 The Dimensions of Learning Organization Questionnaire (DLOQ) developed by Marsick, and Watkins (2003) was used in this section.
 The researchers had obtained written permission via email from both developers of these instruments for the purpose of adapting the SLQ and DLOQ instruments in this study.